 How do you fix a chainsaw that won’t cut straight?

-Now we have looked at the various reasons why a chainsaw is not cutting straight.
+Now, we have looked at why a chainsaw is not cutting straight.
 We will look at how to fix this issue:

 ● Fix 1.
 How do you sharpen a chainsaw that cuts crooked:

-Before sharpening your chain, you need to inspect the chain links and the cutter teeth to verify if it’s a problem or not.
-Each cutter tooth has a small line on it which can help you to compare their heights.
+Before sharpening your chain, inspect the chain links and the cutter teeth to verify whether it’s a problem.
+Each cutter tooth has a small line to help you compare their heights.
 The line sets a lower limit for the height beyond which the cutter cannot be sharpened.

-By inspecting all your cutters, you can get the idea if all of them have the same height or not.
+By inspecting all your cutters, you can know whether they all have the same height.
 If you notice a significant difference, consider sharpening the higher ones.
 To sharpen the chainsaw chain, you can follow the procedure below:

 ● Fix 2.
 Tighten your chain: